WWE Speed Championship: History

-On February 9, 2024, the American professional wrestling promotion WWE announced a partnership with X to introduce WWE Speed, a weekly video series to stream exclusively on the social media platform where wrestlers would perform in matches with a five-minute time limit.
+On February 9, 2024, the American professional wrestling promotion WWE announced a partnership with X to introduce Speed, a weekly video series to stream exclusively on the social media platform where wrestlers would perform in matches with a five-minute time limit.
 The following month on March 27, WWE commentator Corey Graves announced that Speed would premiere on April 3, 2024, but regular matches would instead be three minutes in length.
 An eight-man tournament was also announced to crown the inaugural WWE Speed Champion that would take place over the first few episodes of the program.
 It was also revealed that male wrestlers from WWE's Raw, SmackDown, and NXT brands were eligible to challenge for the title.

 The inaugural Speed Championship tournament final, which was taped in Cincinnati, Ohio on April 26, 2024, and aired on tape delay on May 3, saw Ricochet defeat Johnny Gargano to become the inaugural champion.
 This tournament final also confirmed that the championship matches would have a duration of five minutes instead of Speeds regular three-minute length.
 On the July 17 episode, Ilja Dragunov and Carmelo Hayes fought to Speeds first time-limit draw in their semifinal match.
 It was decided that both men were eliminated from the tournament with the winner of the other semifinal, Baron Corbin, receiving a bye to the tournament final to face Andrade for the title.